Johnathan Franklin

-Johnathan A. Franklin (born October 23, 1989) is a former American football player who was a running back for one season with the Green Bay Packers in the National Football League (NFL).
-He was drafted by the Packers in the fourth round of the 2013 NFL Draft.
+Johnathan A. Franklin (born October 23, 1989) is an American former professional football player who was a running back for one season with the Green Bay Packers in the National Football League (NFL).
 He played college football for the UCLA Bruins, earning first-team All-American honors while setting a school record for career yards rushing.
+Franklin was selected by the Packers in the fourth round of the 2013 NFL draft.
 After suffering a serious neck injury in his rookie season with Green Bay, he announced his retirement from the NFL in 2014.

-Early years
+Early life

 Franklin graduated from Susan Miller Dorsey High School of the Los Angeles Unified School District.
 As a high school football player, Franklin was named first-team all-city as a running back and was a third-team selection as a cornerback.
 He was also named Coliseum League Player of the Year.

 In addition to football, he also ran track and field.
 He ran a personal best time of 11.01 seconds in the 100 meters.

 He was also a cast member of the reality television series Baldwin Hills.